bamukhier/Metoerological-App/README.md

 <img width="700" height="350" src="https://user-images.githubusercontent.com/65918738/209467045-63979dce-a130-4ca3-a21e-c30ae4d1cb9f.png">
 </p>

-A simple -yet neat!- web app for tracking the weather forcasts for user-specified coordinates and [Saudi Arabia cities](https://github.com/homaily/Saudi-Arabia-Regions-Cities-and-Districts) using the Mateomatics API.
+A simple and neat web app for tracking the weather forcasts for user-specified coordinates and [Saudi-Arabian cities](https://github.com/homaily/Saudi-Arabia-Regions-Cities-and-Districts) using the Mateomatics API.
 It's built with Django, DRF, and React.

 ## Getting Started